 - Don’t Try to Tan.
 Avoid lathering-up with oils in the sun and don’t use tanning booths!

 - Annual Skin Screenings.
 Depending upon your job or risk factors, you may need to do monthly and annual skin checks- consult with your doctor.

-We encourage everyone in our area to also take advantage of our free skin screenings this summer, available at the Power County Family Clinic and Aberdeen Family Clinic.
-Call 226-1057 to schedule your free skin screening appointments for June 28, July 20 or August 19.
+We encourage everyone in our area to also take advantage of our free skin screenings this summer, available at the Power County Family Clinic.
+Call 226-1057 to schedule your free skin screening appointments for June 21, July 19 or August 16.
 We hope everyone enjoys a fun and burn-free summer this year and don’t forget the sunscreen!